 Volunteer experience, a referral from a current employee, or a can-do outlook can be enough to take a chance.
 To save time in the hiring process, consider using pre-written job descriptions.
-Here are sample write-ups for hosts, servers, prep cooks, chefs, dishwashers, and other essential players in the operation.
+Here are some sample restaurant job descriptions for hosts, servers, prep cooks, chefs, dishwashers, and other essential players in the operation.

 State laws vary significantly when it comes to minimum wages for tipped and regular employees, but establishments that go beyond the baseline gain an edge.